AlexDralur/honeypaw/README.md

 ​
 ## **Bugs**
 ​
-We always have bugs in development, a few bullet points here to talk about bugs you found and how you fixed them, in later projects this will be more detailed
+Two main issues found when the project was being built was in relation to the div with the text above the hero image.
+Depending on the screen size, diferent styles had to be applied, especially on big screens, where the text would disappear on the background.
+To fix the issue, another div was added between the other ones to provide shading when on big screens.
 ​
-* Issue - When on mobile the user had horizontal scroll with items overflowing
-* Cause - The images had absolute positioning and caused them to go off screen
-* Resolution - Changed the width of the image to stay within the confines of the screen.
-​
 ***
 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: - ​
-1. From the project's [repository](pageurl), go to the **Settings** tab.
+1. From the project's [repository](https://github.com/AlexDralur/honeypaw), go to the **Settings** tab.
 2. From the left-hand menu, select the **Pages** tab.
 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
 ​
-You  can find the live site via the following URL - [live webpage](https://yoururlhere)
+You  can find the live site via the following URL - [live webpage](https://alexdralur.github.io/honeypaw/)
 ***
 ​
 ## **Tech**
-​
-Here mention what technologies you've used for example ​
+​​
 - HTML
 - CSS
 ​